(A) What is a reporting requirement?

 (a) For example, an assistance group reporting a one hundred dollar decrease in income any time during May would have its June allotment increased.
-If the assistance group reported the change after the twentieth of May and it was too late for the county agency to adjust the allotment normally authorized on June first, the county agency would authorize a supplementary issuance for the amount of the increase by June tenth.
+If the assistance group reported the change after the twentieth of May and it was too late for the county agency to adjust the allotment normally issued on June first, the county agency would authorize a supplement for the amount of the increase by June tenth.

 (ii) Exception: An assistance group reporting the theft of income normally received during the month is not entitled to additional food assistance benefits.
 It is the responsibility of the provider of the income to make whatever restitution that may be appropriate.
 The loss is not deducted from income to the assistance group nor is it counted as income when and/or if it is replaced.

 (4) Changes that decrease benefits: